- Education and Science»

 6. Saturn experiences winds up to 1100 miles per hour.

 On Earth, our worst hurricanes feature winds up to "only" 250 miles per hour.
-Saturn's wind is so much stronger due to a combination of factors including composition, density, gravity, and of course its high rotational speed.
+Saturn's wind is far more intense due to a combination of factors including composition, density, gravity, uneven planetary heating, and of course its high rotational speed.
 In addition, the workings of the interior of the planet may play a role.
 Lori Stiles (Space Daily) says that the giant storms that Saturn and other outer planets experience "are clues to what's going on deeper inside giant gas planets to fuel the jet winds that dominate atmospheres such as those belonging to Jupiter and Saturn."
-Relatively little is known about these planets' interiors, so the mystery remains.
+Relatively little is known about these planets' interiors, so the mystery persists.

 5. Saturn has a magnetic field that is much stronger than Earth's.

 Saturn's strong magnetic field (also called a magnetosphere) produces brilliant auroras, as featured in the above video by the NASA Jet Propulsion Laboratory.
-These auroras are caused when high energy solar particles interact with Saturn's magnetic field, which is 578 times stronger than Earth's.
+These auroras occur when high energy solar particles interact with Saturn's magnetic field, which is 578 times stronger than Earth's.

 Saturn's magnetic field was actually very helpful in determining the length of its day.
 Since it doesn't have a solid surface, astronomers couldn't simply watch it for long enough to see when the same side would come back around.
 The use of magnetic field information to determine rotational period was successful with Jupiter, but with Saturn it was more difficult, owing to explosions of hot plasma affecting the magnetic field.